Chart Color Schemes

 Armidale has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 17 projects that may impact the area.
-Notable projects include Armidale East Mall Revitalisation, New England Renewable Energy Zone (REZ), Armidale Retail Precinct Expansion, and Social Housing Development Initiative - Armidale.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 17 projects that may affect this region.
+Notable ones are Armidale East Mall Revitalisation, New England Renewable Energy Zone (REZ), Armidale Retail Precinct Expansion, and Social Housing Development Initiative - Armidale.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.